 This primal cut has a good deal of connective tissue.
 That makes chuck a good choice for braised dishes like beef stew or pot roast, both of which tenderize tough cuts.
-Due to its fat content, beef chuck is also excellent for making ground beef that produces juicy burgers.
+Due to its fat content, beef chuck is also excellent for making ground beef that produces juicy burgers and ground beef stew.

 Forequarter Cuts: Beef Rib